HarborWallet/harbor/README.md

 - Multi-mint - spread funds over multiple mints
 - Automation - can run in the background and move your funds automatically

-**NOTE:** This is brand new alpha software that could rapidly change in feature set.
+**NOTE:** This is alpha software that could rapidly change in feature set.
 There is risk of losing funds.
 Compile and run at your own risk.

 ### Compatibility
 Harbor is a desktop app built in Rust, using the [iced](https://iced.rs) framework, that runs on Mac, Windows, and Linux.
 It currently supports [Fedimint](https://fedimint.org), Bitcoin, and Lightning.
 (We see you, Cashu 👀)